-- EQAO values giving all students the opportunity to reach their highest possible level of achievement and well‐being.
+- EQAO values giving all students the opportunity to reach their highest possible level of achievement.

-- EQAO values its role as a service to educators, parents, students, government and the public in support of teaching and learning in the classroom.
+- EQAO values its role as a service to educators, parents and guardians, students, government and the public in support of teaching and learning in the classroom.